Bulletins and Course Catalogs of Texas Tech University

 Physical copies of the bulletins and course catalogs are part of the holdings in the University Archives, located in the Southwest Collection/Special Collections Library.

 Visit The University Archives website for more information on the history of Texas Tech University.

-The images in this collection are for study purposes, teaching, classroom projection and research only.
-To use these digital files in any form, an attribution of "Courtesy of the Southwest Collection/Special Collections Library" must accompany the image.
+Copyright: The images in the Southwest Collection/Special Collections Library's digital repository have been made available for study purposes, teaching, classroom projection and research only.
+Permission to publish these digital files in any form must be obtained from the Southwest Collection/Special Collections Library at Texas Tech University.